hm-lang/core/proposals/intro.md

 overload that doesn't include that argument, rather than specify a default.
 TODO: check if this breaks class instantiation assumptions.
 TODO: check if this breaks default-arguments.
+TODO: we do use nullable arguments in no-modifying getters (e.g., in a map, `This _ (Key, fn(Value?): ~type): type`).  do we want to allow nullable arguments but not let users create overloads that would conflict if the argument was missing?

 For example: